jice-nospam/yendor.ts/src/generogue/README.md

 * Gameplay
     - UI
         - context menu to replace drop/throw commands
+            - being able to drop a stack (but not throw/use...)
+            - being able to drop a bag
         - container qualified name : being able to configure pouch + gold pieces => gold pouch ?
     - item durability
         - grinding stone